In one week, five families asked me the same question: what should we do when our child throws food?

 3. Communicate clear expectations and a simple explanation

-You might want to say: “I don’t want you to throw food, because it makes mess.” or “I want you to keep food on the table; I don’t want to waste food.
+You might want to say: “I don’t want you to throw food, because it makes a mess.” or “I want you to keep food on the table; I don’t want to waste food.
 That way you or I can eat this food.”

 4. Offer a smaller amount of food/drink